How to Negotiate Salary for Your Next Career Move

 Be confident & concise

-In a negotiation for a salary It is important to be confident and articulate.
-Speak clearly about your experiences, achievements and job expectations.
-It’s crucial to maintain an optimistic tone throughout the dialogue so that the employer feels like you’re not appearing to be unfriendly.
+In a negotiation for a salary it is essential to be confident and articulate.
+Talk clearly about your work experience accomplishments, your job goals and achievements.
+It is important to keep an optimistic tone throughout the conversation so that the person who is hiring you feels that you’re not being insecure.

-If your employer isn’t able to agree to your salary or compensation plan in full being flexible and open will help open the door to dialogue.
-You can inquire about alternative incentive options such as performance-based bonuses or models instead of Base salary(? ).
+If your employer isn’t able to your requested salary or compensation arrangement Being flexible and open will allow for dialog.
+You may be able to ask for alternatives to incentives, such as performance-based bonus arrangements instead of Base salary(? ).

-You must remain professional throughout the negotiation process - regardless of how well or not: getting too defensive or imposing unreasonable demands can lead to a negative outcome for everyone involved.
+Be sure remain professional throughout the negotiation - regardless of how well or poorly it’s going: Being too aggressive or making unreasonable demands will likely have a negative impact for all parties who is involved.

 Practice active listening

-Listening is as crucial as communicating during these types of conversations.
-Do listen actively from any other participant during negotiations, observing the amount requested carefully and clarifying questions if needed, but maintaining the what you originally requested.
-In the end, both parties must come out with acceptable results.
+Listening is equally as important as communicating in these types of conversations.
+Be attentive to the any other participant during negotiations, observing the amount requested carefully and clarifying doubts, if necessary, while remaining in the spirit of your what you originally requested.
+Both parties should ultimately arrive at acceptable outcomes.

-Your network is important Speak to friends who have held similar roles or connect with networking networks for professionals and brainstorming with members of professional associations.
+Your Network is Important Talk to your friends who have held similar roles or reach out to professional networks as well as brainstorming members of professional associations.

-Plan talking points Certification and education, Years of relevant work experience, results and accomplishments, unique ability and traits (e.g. bi-lingualism) and industry knowledge. ability to train
+Make talking points Qualifications and training, Years of relevant experience, Performance and achievements, unique ability and traits (e.g., bilingualism) and industry knowledge.
+Potential for training

-Be confident & concise Make sure you are clear about your experience accomplishments, job goals and achievements.
+Be confident & concise Talk clearly about your personal experiences as well as your achievements and expectations.
 Make sure you highlight tangible results.

-Keep your mind open Consider alternative incentives such as bonuses based on performance instead of Base salary (?).
-Be sure remain professional throughout the negotiation process.
+Be flexible Ask about alternative incentives like bonuses based on performance instead of Base salary. (?).
+Keep your professional conduct throughout the negotiation process.

 Are you looking forward to your next career shift?
-Explore for our Dubbo Resume ‘s services today!
+Explore our Dubbo Resume ‘s services today!

 Frequently Asked Questions